TimeMasters/E-Commerce/README.md

-# Ecommerce jdbc
+# E-Commerce

-Projet Application Java Ecommerce/JDBC
+Little java application to understand to learn JDBC and study database operations.

-Réalisé à l'IUT de Vélizy
+Realised at IUT de Vélizy